5Sigma/app_kit/source/articles/_tutorial.md

 This will install the AppKit gem and all of its dependencies as well as set them up in your project.

+To setup the project run the AppKit install generator.
+This will create a migration for the users table and install an initializer.

+    rails g app_kit:install

 <a id="models" name="models"></a>
 ### Setting up data models